StefanScherer/basebox-slave/README.md

 ```

 ### vmware-slave
 The `vmware-slave` VM is a Windows machine (I use a windows_2008_r2).
 This machine has the IP address `176.16.32.3` and has RDP, SSH and WinRM ports opened.
-This VM will build baseboxes for the vCloud provider, but could also be used to build baseboxes for the VMware Workstation/Fusion provider
+This VM will build baseboxes for the vCloud provider, but could also be used to build baseboxes for the VMware Workstation/Fusion provider.

 You can login to your jenkins slave with RDP with the following command: